 - The wire was tagged R, and we put it in Rh, the pro moved it to Rc.
-On page 29 of my instruction manual, it says, “Do not jumper Rc or Rh, ecobee3 does this automatically.
+On page 29 of the instruction manual, it says, “Do not jumper Rc or Rh, ecobee3 does this automatically.
 R can go into either Rc or Rh terminals on your ecobee3.”

 “As far as the system sending notifications it does send them.
 The notifications are dependent on the wiring done properly.”

-Well then.
-I get it, but I’m not buying it.
+We're not buying it.
 The thermostat was still reading the correct temperature.
 At night, it knew it was trying to make it to 69 degrees, and it knew it wasn’t achieving the set goal.
 Wires messed up or not; a notification would have been nice.
 Apparently, this is something ecobee doesn’t do.
 Good to know.

 |Reminders & Alerts|